gregbair/blog/content/posts/object-pool-1.md

 date: 2020-10-21T04:32+00:00
 ---

 > **Note:** This is the first post in a [series](/tags/object-pool) about an object pooling pattern.
-You can follow along with code in this [repo on GitLab](https://gitlab.com/gregbair/object-pool).
+You can follow along with code in this [repo on Github](https://github.com/gregbair/object-pool).
 The repo will be steps ahead of this series, so don't worry if there's things in there I haven't explained.
-I'm using GitLab for this because I've never really used it and want to test out its features.
-If I move the repo, I'll update links here.

 - [Overview](#overview)
 - [Real world examples](#real-world-examples)